A tornado sank a luxury sailing boat off the coast of Sicily. Here’s what we know - KESQ

 “The survivors are very tired and are constantly asking about the missing people,” the doctor, Domenico Cipolla, said Monday.
 “They are talking and crying all the time because they have realized that there is little hope of finding their friends alive.”

 Italy’s fire brigade dispatched helicopters to aid in the search, officials said Monday.
-The brigade also said they would send divers to try and enter the sunken ship Tuesday, after an unsuccessful attempt on Monday.
+After an unsuccessful attempt on Monday, the brigade sent divers to try and enter the sunken ship Tuesday, recommencing the operation on Wednesday.

 The depth of the wreck means divers can only work there for limited periods of time, according to Marco Tilotta, an inspector for the diving unit of Palermo’s local fire brigade.
 The Italian fire brigade said Monday its divers had reached the yacht’s hull 49 meters (160 feet) below sea level.

-The United Kingdom’s Marine Accident Investigation Branch (MAIB) will also deploy a team of four inspectors to Palermo to conduct a preliminary assessment of the scene, a source familiar with the operations told CNN, on the condition of anonymity.
+The United Kingdom’s Marine Accident Investigation Branch (MAIB) said it is deploying a team of four inspectors to Palermo to conduct a preliminary assessment of the scene.

 Who was on board?